How to use the Bump command line interface.

 As our CLI is a node package, you can easily embed it to your project by adding the package to your

 package.jsonfile, either via NPM

 yarn add --dev bump-cli

 You can then use any Bump CLI commands via

 Unfortunately, at the moment we only support the Node environment.
 However we plan to distribute universal binaries in the most common package managers very soon.
 In the meantime, you can download a standalone package directly from the latest Github release assets or you can push your documentation using our API.

 To list all the available commands, just type

 bumpin your command line environment.
 You can get some help anytime by using

 When writing a documentation, you'll want to preview how it renders on Bump.
 This is exactly the goal of the

-previewcommand: it will create a temporary documentation with a unique URL, which will be available for 30 minutes.
+previewcommand: it will create a temporary documentation with a unique URL, which will be available for a short period of time.